mdn/translated-content/files/pt-br/web/api/xmlhttprequest/using_xmlhttprequest/index.md

 ```

 > **Nota:** This little _vanilla_ framework **uses the [`FileReader`](/pt-BR/docs/DOM/FileReader) API**, which is _a recent technique_ (but only when there are files to upload, the `method` of the {{ HTMLElement("form") }} is `POST` and the `enctype` attribute is setted to `multipart/form-data`).
 For this reason, **the _pure-AJAX_ upload is to be considered an experimental technique**.
 Instead, if you don't want to upload files, this framework will not use any recent API.
-> Note also that **the best way to send binary content is using [ArrayBuffers](/pt-BR/docs/JavaScript/Typed_arrays/ArrayBuffer) or [Blobs](/pt-BR/docs/DOM/Blob) in conjuncton with the [`send()`](/pt-BR/docs/DOM/XMLHttpRequest#send%28%29 "/en-US/docs/DOM/XMLHttpRequest#send()") method and, possibly, with the [`readAsArrayBuffer()`](</pt-BR/docs/DOM/FileReader#readAsArrayBuffer()>) method of the [`FileReader`](/pt-BR/docs/DOM/FileReader) API**.
-But, since the aim of this little script is to work with a _[stringifiable](/pt-BR/docs/JavaScript/Reference/Global_Objects/JSON/stringify)_ raw data, we used the [`sendAsBinary()`](/pt-BR/docs/DOM/XMLHttpRequest#sendAsBinary%28%29 "/en-US/docs/DOM/XMLHttpRequest#sendAsBinary()") method in conjunction with the [`readAsBinaryString()`](/pt-BR/docs/DOM/FileReader#readAsBinaryString%28%29 "/en-US/docs/DOM/FileReader#readAsBinaryString()") method of the [`FileReader`](/pt-BR/docs/DOM/FileReader) API.
+> Note also that **the best way to send binary content is using [ArrayBuffers](/pt-BR/docs/JavaScript/Typed_arrays/ArrayBuffer) or [Blobs](/pt-BR/docs/DOM/Blob) in conjuncton with the [`send()`](/pt-BR/docs/DOM/XMLHttpRequest#send%28%29) method and, possibly, with the [`readAsArrayBuffer()`](</pt-BR/docs/DOM/FileReader#readAsArrayBuffer()>) method of the [`FileReader`](/pt-BR/docs/DOM/FileReader) API**.
+But, since the aim of this little script is to work with a _[stringifiable](/pt-BR/docs/JavaScript/Reference/Global_Objects/JSON/stringify)_ raw data, we used the [`sendAsBinary()`](/pt-BR/docs/DOM/XMLHttpRequest#sendAsBinary%28%29) method in conjunction with the [`readAsBinaryString()`](/pt-BR/docs/DOM/FileReader#readAsBinaryString%28%29) method of the [`FileReader`](/pt-BR/docs/DOM/FileReader) API.
 So, this is **the best solution when working with a relatively few data which must be [stringified](/pt-BR/docs/JavaScript/Reference/Global_Objects/JSON/stringify) in order to be reused later**.
 Anyhow, since working with strings instead of [typed arrays](/pt-BR/docs/JavaScript/Typed_arrays) implies a greater waste of resources, this script makes sense only when you are dealing with _small_ files (like images, documents, mp3, etc.).
-Otherwise, if you don't want to stringify the submitted or uploaded data, in addition to [typed arrays](/pt-BR/docs/JavaScript/Typed_arrays), consider also the use of **the [`FormData`](/pt-BR/docs/DOM/XMLHttpRequest/FormData "DOM/XMLHttpRequest/FormData") API**.
+Otherwise, if you don't want to stringify the submitted or uploaded data, in addition to [typed arrays](/pt-BR/docs/JavaScript/Typed_arrays), consider also the use of **the [`FormData`](/pt-BR/docs/DOM/XMLHttpRequest/FormData) API**.

 ### Using FormData objects

-The [`FormData`](/pt-BR/docs/DOM/XMLHttpRequest/FormData "DOM/XMLHttpRequest/FormData") constructor lets you compile a set of key/value pairs to send using `XMLHttpRequest`.
+The [`FormData`](/pt-BR/docs/DOM/XMLHttpRequest/FormData) constructor lets you compile a set of key/value pairs to send using `XMLHttpRequest`.
 Its primarily intended for use in sending form data, but can be used independently from forms in order to transmit keyed data.
 The transmitted data is in the same format that the form's `submit()` method would use to send the data if the form's encoding type were set to "multipart/form-data".
 FormData objects can be utilized in a number of ways with an XMLHttpRequest.
-For examples and explanations of how one can utilize FormData with XMLHttpRequests see the [Using FormData Objects](/pt-BR/docs/DOM/XMLHttpRequest/FormData/Using_FormData_Objects "Using FormData Objects") page.
+For examples and explanations of how one can utilize FormData with XMLHttpRequests see the [Using FormData Objects](/pt-BR/docs/DOM/XMLHttpRequest/FormData/Using_FormData_Objects) page.
 For didactic purpose only we post here **a _translation_ of [the previous example](#A_little_vanilla_framework) transformed so as to make use of the `FormData` API**.
 Note the brevity of the code:

 ```html
 <!doctype html>